acganesh/acgan.sh/posts/2019-07-13-modern-algorithmic-toolbox.md

 Often, we can reconstruct sparse signals with a few linear measurements.

 **Theorem.** Fix a signal length $n$ and a sparsity level $k$.
 Let $\mbf{A}$ be an $m \times n$ matrix with $m = \Theta (k \log \frac{n}{k} )$ rows, with each of its $mn$ entries chosen independently from the standard Gaussian distribution.
 With high probability over the choice of $\mbf{A}$, every $k$-sparse signal $\mbf{z}$ can be efficiently recovered from $\mbf{b} = \mbf{Az}$.

+Intuitively, this means that given noisy readings of a true signal, we can often perfectly (or near-perfectly) recover the original signal using optimization.

 ## Privacy-preserving computation